sanger/sequencescape-client-api/README.markdown

     end

 Every request will then get it's own API instance available through `api` based on the browser cookie sent.

+You can add extra options to the initialisation of the API by defining the `extra_options` method and returning a hash.

 If you want to declare a model that can be instantiated then: